Seamless WordPress Migration to Google Cloud

 Copy the current server’s content to the Google Cloud server

 At this point, you should be ready to copy the current server’s content over to your new server.
-There are many ways to get the tar and SQL data files to the new server.
+There are several ways to transfer the tar and SQL data files.

-You can use the rsync command from the new server by SSHing it and a command similar to that shown below (changing the host names as needed).
+You can use the rsync command from the new server.
+SSH into it and use a command similar to the one shown below (remember to change the host names as needed).

 While connected to your Google Cloud console, run the commands below to connect to your current server and copy over the backed-up content.